 Council will continue to review operational and capital expenditure and where necessary reallocate funding to ensure these assets are maintained to community expectations and the infrastructure backlog is reduced.

-Council will also continue to monitor asset condition utilising cost effective measures where possible and that CCTV inspections should only be used where there is an identified problem or when other methods of assessment are not practical.
+Council will also continue to monitor asset condition utilising cost effective measures where possible.